MoneySavingExpert.com homepage

 Allowance 4: Give money freely from your income (as long as it doesn't affect your lifestyle)

 IHT is a tax on your assets.
-And as a regular income (such as that from earnings, pensions and dividends) is not treated as an asset, you can regularly give money away from this income – tax-free – so long as it's not detrimental to your lifestyle.
+And as a regular income (such as that from earnings, pensions and dividends) is not treated as an asset, you can regularly give money away from this income – tax free – so long as doing this isn't detrimental to your lifestyle.

-There's no limit on how much money you can give tax-free, so long as:
+There's no limit on how much money you can give away tax free, so long as:

 • You can afford the payments after meeting your usual living costs.

-Reasons for giving money out of your regular income can include (though isn't limited to):
+Reasons for giving money from your regular income can include (though isn't limited to):

-• Paying into a savings account for a child under 18 (though this could mean you end up paying tax on any savings interest accrued, unless you're saving into a junior ISA or Premium Bonds).
+- Paying into a savings account for a child under 18 (see junior ISAs and Premium Bonds).

-Giving money in this way can be combined with your £3,000 annual exemption (so it can be used on the same person), but not with the £250 small gift allowance.
+Giving money away like this can be combined with your £3,000 annual exemption (so it can be used on the same person), but not with the £250 small gift allowance.

-Any money you give from your regular income must follow an established pattern though – for example, regularly paying the rent of a grandchild – and it can't compromise your own living standards.
+Importantly, any money given from your regular income must follow an established pattern – for example, regularly paying the rent of a grandchild – and it can't compromise your own living standards.
 The rules for this type of IHT exemption are complex, so if you plan to give money in this way, it's a good idea to get independent financial advice.

 Quick question:

-Making regular gifts from your income is only tax-free if the gifting doesn't impact your own standard of living.
-In other words, the gifting should only be made from your 'surplus' income.
+Making regular gifts from your income is only tax free if it doesn't impact your own standard of living (so should only be made from your 'surplus' income).

-To identify surplus income, you should calculate all the income you receive in one year and minus all expenses (mortgage, bills, vehicle-running costs, insurance, etc).
+To identify surplus income, calculate all the income you receive in one year and minus all expenses (mortgage, bills, vehicle costs, insurance, etc).
 If there's anything left over, that can be considered your surplus income.
-That surplus income is the maximum from which you could give away regularly tax-free.
+That surplus income is the maximum from which you could give away regularly tax free.

-You should seriously consider writing down the calculations you've used to determine your surplus income and keep the evidence – that'll make life considerably easier for your loved ones/executor of your estate when it comes to them making a claim to HMRC that this type of gifting came out of your surplus income.
-Do the calculations each year and keep the evidence each time, as it's likely your amount of surplus income will change over time.
+Write down the calculations you've used to determine your surplus income and keep the evidence – that'll make it easier for the executors of your estate when they tell HMRC that this type of gifting came out of your surplus income.
+Do the calculations each year and keep the evidence, as surplus income may change.

-To get a flavour for the type of calculations you should keep record of, see page 8 of this IHT403 form.
+To get a flavour of what you should document, see page 8 of this IHT403 form.

-Remember, for this type of gifting to be tax-free, you also need to have the intention of doing it regularly (so ideally, gifting from surplus income at least once a year).
+Remember, for this type of gifting to be tax free, you also need to have the intention of doing it regularly (so ideally, at least once a year).

-Donations or gifts to charity are not subject to IHT.
-And where a charity donation is equivalent to at least 10% of your estate, any IHT payable elsewhere is reduced to 36%.
+Donations or gifts to charity are exempt from IHT.
+And where you give the equivalent of at least 10% of your estate to charity, the rate of IHT you pay is reduced to 36%.

 Gifting 2.
 Gifts subject to the 'seven-year rule'

-Separate to the annual gift allowance described above, the other way of using gifting to reduce your IHT bill is through the 'seven-year rule'.
+Separate to your annual gift allowance, the other way of using gifting to reduce your IHT bill is through the 'seven-year rule'.

-Remember that seven-year rule gifting can be used in combination with your annual gifting allowance.
-So taking advantage of one doesn't mean you then can't use the other (and your annual gifting allowance won't reduce because you're also using seven-year gifting).
+Seven-year rule gifting can be used in combination with your annual gift allowance.
+So taking advantage of one doesn't mean you then can't use the other (and your annual gifting allowance won't reduce if you're using seven-year gifting at the same time).

 In simple terms, the seven-year rule works like this:

-Any gifts given more than SEVEN YEARS before your death ARE NOT liable for Inheritance Tax
+Gifts given more than SEVEN YEARS before your death ARE NOT liable for IHT

-In other words, if you give away a gift during your lifetime (which isn't part of your annual allowance) and live for another seven years or more, then this gift won't count towards your £325,000 IHT allowance.
+In other words, if you make a gift during your lifetime and then live for another seven years or more, then this gift won't count towards your £325,000 IHT-free allowance.

-But gifts given in the seven years prior to your death will count towards your £325,000 IHT allowance.
+But gifts given in the seven years prior to your death will count towards this allowance.

-IMPORTANT: Do note this chapter on the seven-year rule does not relate to trusts, where the rules around Inheritance Tax become much more complicated.
+IMPORTANT: This chapter on the seven-year rule does not relate to trusts, where the IHT rules are much more complicated.
 If a trust is relevant to you, it's best to seek financial advice.

 How the seven-year rule works

-IHT will be due on gifts given away less than seven years before you die if the following apply:
+IHT is due on gifts given away less than seven years before you die if the following apply:

-• The gifts do not form part of your annual gift allowance.
+• The gifts aren't part of your annual gift allowance.

-IHT will be charged on the portion of the gifts that is above £325,000.
-This is on a sliding scale up to a maximum of 40% – as the table below shows.
+If IHT is due, it will be charged on the portion of the gifts that is above £325,000, on a sliding scale between 40% and 8% based on how long ago the gift was given.
+The table explains:

 Inheritance tax on gifts above £325,000